-Taylor is a graduate of the College of William and Mary with a degree in economics and a minor in mathematics.
+Taylor is currently enrolled in a Masters of Applied Statistics program with Pennsylvania State University.
+He is a graduate of the College of William and Mary with a degree in economics and a minor in mathematics.
 He is currently employed as an economist at the Bureau of Labor Statistics and has a strong practical background with mathematics.
-Before coming to the Washington, D.C. area Taylor was employed at the Institute for the Theory and Practice of International Relations researching development finance and international political economy.
-He has a working proficiency in Arabic and served a... [more]
+Before coming to the Washington, D.C. area Taylor was employed at the Institute for the Theory and Practice of International Relations researching deve... [more]

 A fundamental understanding of calculus and precalculus is necessary to succeed in statistics graduate work which I?ve done at Penn State University.
 I also studied mathematics in my undergraduate work at the College of William and Mary.